oceanlau/garbage/OperatingSystems/README.md

   - Access control list: for each file, maintain a list of users and their permitted actions.
 Easier to manage, but can be bad for performance if there are too many users.
   - Capabilities: The permitted actions on each file of a user.
   - In Unix, ACL is used on files, capabilities are used in file descriptors.

+## Advanced File Systems

+- Original Unix FS only gets 2% of disk maximum transfer rate when reading from disk.
+Because the blocks are too small (and large number of the indexes.
+Cause lots of disk access), free list is unorganized and often fragmented, inodes and content blocks are far away, the locality of files inside a directory is not utilized.
+- Fast File System for BSD Unix:
+  - Larger block size: tradeoff between bandwidth and fragmentation.
+Improve by split block like malloc.
+  - Free list: use bitmap
+  - Locality: try to put file inode and content blocks, files inside the same directory in the same cylinder group.
+Each group now works as a mini FS.
+- Log-structured File System: Writes are append-only.
+Optimize for smaller and random writes.
+Also not agnostic to disk geometry.
+  - How to read latest: use inode map. inode number -> latest inode location. inode map are segmented.
+  - Disk cleaning